 The UNESCO-protected Messel Pit fossil site is also worth visiting.
 The site provides unique information about the early stages of the evolution of mammals.

-There are the obvious choices in Paris, such as the banks of the River Seine, and Notre-Dame Cathedral (though visiting isn't possible until restorations are finished).
-Stray from Paris you’ll find the Gothic-style Benedictine abbey of Mont Saint-Michel, as well as the famed hillsides of Champagne.
+There are the obvious choices in Paris, such as the banks of the River Seine, and Notre-Dame Cathedral.
+Stray from the capital and you’ll find the Gothic-style Benedictine abbey of Mont Saint-Michel, as well as the famed hillsides of Champagne.

 The Gulf of Porto nature reserve, part of the Regional Natural Park of Corsica, is also considered an outstanding example of scrubland.
 Its clear waters, brimming with marine life, attract seagulls, cormorants and sea eagles.